mar-pan/pjatk-docker/2. Immutability/README.md

     ```
     docker build -t my-webpage-image .
     ```
-2. Run your IDE and connect to local Postgres database with the following credentials:
+2. Run your freshly built Docker container using the following command (have you notice that the command is different?):
     ```
     docker run --rm --name my-webpage-image -p 80:80 my-webpage-image
     ```